ibm-cloud-docs/containers/cs_ingress_health.md

 </tr>
 <tr>
 <td><code>"request_time": $request_time</code></td>
-<td>The request processing time, measured in seconds with a milliseconds resolution.
+<td>The request processing time, which is measured in seconds with a milliseconds resolution.
 This time starts when the ALB reads the client request's first bytes and stops when the ALB sends the response's last bytes to the client.
 The log is written immediately after the request processing time stops.</td>
 </tr>
 <tr>
 <td><code>"upstream_response_time": $upstream_response_time</code></td>
-<td>The time that it takes the ALB to receive the response from the upstream server for the back-end app, measured in seconds with a milliseconds resolution.
+<td>The time that it takes the ALB to receive the response from the upstream server for the back-end app, which is measured in seconds with a milliseconds resolution.
 Times of several responses are separated by commas and colons.</td>
 </tr>
 <tr>
 <td><code>"upstream_connect_time": $upstream_connect_time</code></td>
-<td>The time that it takes the ALB to establish a connection with the upstream server for the back-end app, measured in seconds with a milliseconds resolution.
+<td>The time that it takes the ALB to establish a connection with the upstream server for the back-end app, which is measured in seconds with a milliseconds resolution.
 If TLS/SSL is enabled in your Ingress resource configuration, this time includes time spent on the handshake.
 Times of several connections are separated by commas and colons.</td>
 </tr>
 <tr>
 <td><code>"upstream_header_time": $upstream_header_time</code></td>
-<td>The time that it takes the ALB to receive the response header from the upstream server for the back-end app, measured in seconds with a milliseconds resolution.
+<td>The time that it takes the ALB to receive the response header from the upstream server for the back-end app, which is measured in seconds with a milliseconds resolution.
 Times of several connections are separated by commas and colons.</td>
 </tr>
 </tbody></table>